electrode-io/electrode/docs/chapter1/advanced/powerful-electrode-tools/electrode-explorer.md

 ## Overview

-This is a central place where you can view
+This is a central place where you can view the following resources.

--   demos of all the components under the organizations you specified
+-   Demos of all the components under the organizations you specified
--   documentation of your components
+-   Documentation of your components
--   dependencies your components have (dependencies)
+-   Dependencies your components have (dependencies)
--   other components/applications that depend on your components (usages)
+-   Additional components and applications that depend on your components (usages)

 There are two ways the components can update dynamically:

 1. Add GitHub hooks to send POST requests to `/api/update/{org}/{repoName}` when a new tag is created
 2. Enable `./server/poll` plugin to set up cron job that sends the POST requests every day

-It's recommended to use Method #1 to see updates in near real time.
+To see updates in near real time, use Method #1.

-After the server receives the POST request, it will fetch the `package.json`file under `{yourGithubUrl}/{org}/{repoName}`, update [data/orgs.json](https://github.com/electrode-io/electrode-explorer/blob/master/data/orgs.json) and `data/{org}/{repoName}.json`files.
-If there is a newer version, it will try to download the new component through npm ([scripts/install-module.sh](https://github.com/electrode-io/electrode-explorer/blob/master/scripts/install-module.sh)) after a waiting period, babel transpile, and webpack the demo module ([scripts/post-install-module.sh](https://github.com/electrode-io/electrode-explorer/blob/master/scripts/post-install-module.sh)).
+After the server receives the POST request, it  fetches the `package.json` file under `{yourGithubUrl}/{org}/{repoName}`, and updates [data/orgs.json](https://github.com/electrode-io/electrode-explorer/blob/master/data/orgs.json) and `data/{org}/{repoName}.json`files.
+If there is a newer version, it will try to download the new component using npm ([scripts/install-module.sh](https://github.com/electrode-io/electrode-explorer/blob/master/scripts/install-module.sh)) after a waiting period, babel transpile, and webpack the demo module ([scripts/post-install-module.sh](https://github.com/electrode-io/electrode-explorer/blob/master/scripts/post-install-module.sh)).

-To make the server update immediately or force an update, add a url parameter to the POST request,`/api/update/{org}/{repoName}?updateNow=1`.
+To make the server update immediately or force an update, add a URL parameter to the POST request,`/api/update/{org}/{repoName}?updateNow=1`.

-This post processing script works well with all electrode components (meaning components using our [archetype](https://github.com/electrode-io/electrode-archetype-react-component)).
+This post processing script works well with all electrode components.
+These are components that use our [archetype](https://github.com/electrode-io/electrode-archetype-react-component).
 If you have non-electrode components, you can modify your [scripts/post-install-module.sh](https://github.com/electrode-io/electrode-explorer/blob/master/scripts/post-install-module.sh) to babel transpile and bundle your demo files.

-## Config
+## Configuration Example

 ```js
 // config/default.json